 Please look at the descriptions or contact us to discuss your child’s skill abilities so we can fit them in the right level.

-The level I registered my child in isn’t the right one, do they have to stay there?
+The level I registered my child in isn’t the right one, can I switch them?

 Do I have to wear Skates in the Parent & Tot lessons?